CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

   !  close CGNS file
         call cg_close_f(index_file,ier)

 Note that we assume here that we know in advance the element numbers associated with each of the boundaries.
-We have written these element numbers as a PointList, but, because they are in order, we could just as easily have used PointRange instead.
+We have written these element numbers as a PointList, but because they are in order, we could just as easily have used PointRange instead.
 In that case, only two ipnts values would be needed, equal to nelem_start and nelem_end, and icount would be 2.
 Finally, note that the GridLocation_t node under BC_t must be written using the API call cg_goto_f (which positions you correctly in the tree) followed by cg_gridlocation_write_f.

 Note that the use of ElementList and ElementRange (recommended in previous versions of CGNS) has been deprecated and should not be used in new code.
-These are still accepted, but will be internally replaced with the appropriate values of PointList/PointRange and GridLocation_t.
+These are still accepted but will be internally replaced with the appropriate values of PointList/PointRange and GridLocation_t.

-A portion of the layout of the CGNS file for the ZoneBC_t node and its children is shown below.
+Below is a portion of the layout of the CGNS file for the ZoneBC_t node and its children.
 The ZoneBC_t node lies directly under Zone_t.

 .. figure:: ../../images/users/figs/tree_cartesian_UBC.gif
    :width: 168px